rjmunro/sofie-core/packages/documentation/docs/for-developers/mos-plugins.md

 ## Cross-origin drag-and-drop

 :::note Bucket workflow without drag-and-drop
-The plugin iFrame can send a `postMessage` call with an `ncsItem` payload to programatically create an ncsItem without the drag-and-drop interaction.
+The plugin iFrame can send a `postMessage` call with an `ncsItem` payload to programmatically create an ncsItem without the drag-and-drop interaction.
 This is a viable solution which avoids cross-origin drag-and-drop problems.
 :::

 ### The problem